Mohammed Suleiman Ambursa: Election Petition Tribunal Cases

 He also was the Chairman for the Plateau State Tribunal in April 2011 and the Kogi State Gubernatorial Election Tribunal in December 2011 and then in July 2012 for Edo State Tribunal.
 He also served as the chairman of the Governorship Election Petition Tribunal for Rivers State in 2015.

 He also held other positions like the PTA chairman for Moh'd Suleiman Model Primary School Ambursa from 1998 to 2006, he currently serves as the PTA Chairman for Government Girls College Birnin Kebbi; a position he has held since 1997.

 Upon his confirmation by Kebbi State House of Assembly on 10 January 2020; Gov. Atiku Bagudu of Kebbi, sworn in Justice Suleiman Ambursa as substantive Chief Judge of the State on 16 January 2020.
 Prior to his appointment, he acted as the Acting Chief Judge of the State after the retirement of the former Chief Judge: Hon.
 Justice Karatu Asabe.

 Since assuming office as the Chief Judge of the State, he has made the speedy dispensation of Justice and prison decongestion two of his key priorities on judicial reform in the state.

-Honorable Justice Suleiman Mohammed Ambursa is happily married and blessed with many children.
+Honorable Justice Suleiman Mohammed Ambursa is married with children.